PauldeCortanze/Master_Thesis/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The :ref:`Quickstart </notebooks/Quickstart.ipynb>` section shows how to set up and perform some basic operations in hydesign.

+For an in-depth explanation of how to work with HyDesign, please see :download:`Working with HyDesign <HyDesign_Instructions.pdf>`.

 Explanations of hydesign's core objects can be found in the following tutorials: